-The Company will continue to add production capacity at breweries and packaging facilities owned by others and expects that the percentage of total production at breweries and packaging facilities owned by others will increase in 2021.
-The Company carefully selects breweries and packaging facilities owned by others with: (i) sleek can packaging and automated variety packaging capability and capacity; (ii) first-rate quality control capabilities throughout the process; and (iii) the capability of utilizing traditional brewing, fermenting and finishing methods.
+The Company currently expects that the percentage of total production at breweries and packaging facilities owned by others will be approximately 30% in 2022.
+The Company carefully selects breweries and packaging facilities owned by others with one or more of: (i) sleek can packaging and automated variety packaging capability and capacity; (ii) first-rate quality control capabilities throughout the process; and (iii) the capability of utilizing traditional brewing, fermenting and finishing methods.
 Under its brewing and packaging arrangements with third parties, the Company is charged a service fee based on units produced at each of the facilities and bears the costs of raw materials, risk, excise taxes and deposits for pallets and kegs and specialized equipment required to produce and package the Company's beverages.